SkylineCommunications/dataminer-docs/connector-help/connector_help/GatesAir_Flexiva_M3FM-TX_1P1_Transmitter.md

 ## Configuration

-The element using this connector is automatically created by the parent element using the [GatesAir Flexiva M3FM-TX 1P1](xref:Connector_help_GatesAir_Flexia_M3FM-TX_1P1) driver.
+The element using this connector is automatically created by the parent element using the [GatesAir Flexiva M3FM-TX 1P1](xref:Connector_help_GatesAir_Flexia_M3FM-TX_1P1) connector.

 ## How to use